What are the fundraising trends in the generative AI market?

 OUR METHODOLOGY TO BUILD THIS TRACKER

-We built this generative AI funding tracker by reviewing publicly disclosed equity rounds raised by pure-play generative AI companies between January 2024 and May 2026.
-A company counts as pure-play when more than 80% of its activity is dedicated to creating, transforming, evaluating, governing, deploying, or operationalizing generated text, code, image, audio, video, model outputs, or agentic content.
+We built this generative AI funding tracker by reviewing publicly disclosed equity rounds raised by pure-play generative AI companies from January 2024 through July 2026.
+A company counts as pure-play when more than 80% of its activity is dedicated to products or services whose primary purpose is to create or transform content, code, media, software workflows, agents, or model-powered outputs using generative AI.

 Who is the author of this content?